ramesh-lingappan/JdoUtil/README.md

 ## How to Download ?

-- currently you can manually download the jar file here [JdoUtil-0.0.1.jar](https://github.com/ramesh-dev/JdoUtil/blob/master/src/dist/JdoUtil-0.0.1.jar)
+- currently you can manually download the jar file here [Download Jar File](https://github.com/ramesh-dev/JdoUtil/tree/master/src/dist)
 - will update to maven central repo soon!